RocketChat/docs-old/3. Installation/4. Manual Installation/Ubuntu/README.md

 sudo apt-get install npm
 ```

-If you encountered some errors when trying to install `npm` try to install `nodejs` in the first place.
+If you encountered some errors when trying to install `npm` try to install `nodejs` first.

 >The `nodejs` package contains the `nodejs` binary as well as `npm`, so you don't need to install npm separately.